 Squash shines in dinner recipes, adding sweetness and richness to your meals.
 Here are two flavorful options:

-• Stuffed Acorn Squash: Halve acorn squash and scoop out seeds.
-Fill each half with a mixture of quinoa, cranberries, nuts, and spices.
-Bake at 375°F (190°C) for 30 minutes.
-The result is a hearty, satisfying dish that’s beautiful to serve.
+- Stuffed Acorn Squash: Cut acorn squash in half and scoop out seeds.
+Stuff each half with a mixture of quinoa, cranberries, nuts and spices.
+Bake on 375° for half an hour (190°).
+The result is a filling, gratifying dish that’s lovely to serve.

-• Squash Risotto: Cook Arborio rice slowly in broth, adding pureed butternut squash partway through.
-Stir in parmesan cheese for creaminess.
-This charming dish is both warm and filling.
+- Squash Risotto: Cook Arborio rice slowly in broth, stirring up pureed butternut squash midway.
+(Creaminess comes from stirring in parmesan cheese.)
+It’s the kind of charming dish that is warm and filling.

 Sweet Treats